MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 Why are Intra-AS and Inter-AS routing different?
 Performance: intra-AS can focus on performance, inter-AS policy may dominate over performance.

-## Data Link and Ethernet
+## Data Link

 Data-link layer has responsibility of transferring datagrams from one node to physically adjacent node over a link.
 In data-link layer error detection is used in low bit-error link (fiber, some twisted pair), it's used for high error rates links like wireless.

-In data link layer the sending side encapsulates datagram in frame and adds error checking bits, rdt, flow control and the receiving side looks for errors, rdt, flow control and extracts datagram, passes to upper layer at receiving side.
+In data link layer the sending side encapsulates datagram in frame and adds error checking bits, and the receiving side looks for errors, extracts datagram and passes to upper layer at receiving side.

 In **EDC** (Error Detection and Correction bits) the error detection not 100% reliable, protocol may miss some errors, but rarely, larger EDC field yields better detection and correction.

-## CRC
+One protcol is CRC.

-CRC (Cyclic redundancy check) is used for detecting an n-bit data block of arbitrary length, it will detect any single error burst not longer than n bits, and the fraction of all longer error bursts that it will detect is (1 − 2−n).
+**CRC** (Cyclic redundancy check) is used for detecting an n-bit data block of arbitrary length, it will detect any single error burst not longer than n bits, and the fraction of all longer error bursts that it will detect is (1 − 2^−n).

 ## Multiple access protocols